s6hib/To-Do-List/README.md

 git clone https://github.com/s6hib/To-Do-List.git
 ```

-2. Open `index.html` in your browser to start the application.

 ## Features

 1. Enter your task in the input field and click on "Add Task" button to add a new task.